2021 Pakistan Super League players draft

-The players draft for the sixth edition of the 2021 Pakistan Super League, which is the franchise T20 cricket league of Pakistan, took place on 10 January 2021.
-Before the draft, the teams were allowed to retain a maximum of 8 players and make any transfers that they saw necessary.
-More than 400 players from over 20 different countries featured at the draft.
-From these players, the teams each selected 16 players along with 2 extra supplementary players to complete their 18 man squads.
-The draft was completed one month before the main tournament the 2021 Pakistan Super League (2021 PSL) started, in late February.
+The player draft for the sixth edition of the 2021 Pakistan Super League took place on 10 January 2021.
+Before the draft, the teams were allowed to retain a maximum of 8 players from the previous season and make any transfers that they saw necessary.
+More than 400 players from over 20 countries featured in the draft.
+From these players, the teams each selected 16 players along with 2 extra supplementary players to complete their 18-man squads.
+The draft was completed in late February, one month before the start of the main tournament, the 2021 Pakistan Super League (2021 PSL).
 Due to the suspension of the tournament because of COVID-19, a replacement draft was held.

 Background

 The Pakistan Cricket Board (PCB) announced that the two-time champions Islamabad United would have the first pick, this was decided by a random draw.
 Before the draft, the PCB announced the renewal categories for all Pakistani players who played in the previous season.
 Soon after, the list of overseas players was released.
 Luke Ronchi was released from Islamabad United squad as he was announced as unable to participate due to his new role as New Zealand batting coach.